-Strains - H. volcanii strains H119 (strains used are listed in Table 1), $\Delta cas6$ ( $\Delta pyrE2$ , $\Delta leuB$ , $\Delta trpA$ , $\Delta cas6$ ) (22) and $\Delta C$ ( $\Delta pyrE2$ , $\Delta leuB$ , $\Delta trpA$ , $\Delta C::trpA^+$ ) (this study) were grown aerobically at 45°C in Hv-YPC medium (21).
-H. volcanii strains $\Delta cas6$ and $\Delta C$ containing plasmids were grown in Hv-Ca or Hv-min medium with the appropriate supplements.
-E. coli strains DH5 $\alpha$ (Invitrogen) and GM121 (24) were grown aerobically at 37°C in 2YT medium (25).
+(this study) were grown aerobically at 45 °C in Hv-YPC medium (21).
+H. volcanii strains $\Delta cas6$ and ΔC containing plasmids were grown in Hv-Ca or Hv-min medium with the appropriate supplements.
+Escherichia coli strains DH5 α (Invitrogen) and GM121 (24) were grown aerobically at 37 °C in 2YT medium (25).

-Construction of plasmids and transformation of H. volcanii- The plasmids for expressing icrRNA (pTA409-telecrRNA, pTA232telecrRNA and telecrRNA variants in both vectors) were generated as follows (plasmids are listed in Table 1).
-The DNA fragment containing the crRNA or crRNA mutants flanked by t-elements were ordered from GeneArt® as plasmids pMA-RQ-telecrRNA, pMA-telecrRNA.
-Plasmids contained synthetic Haloferax promoter (Anice Sabag-Daigle and Charles J. Daniels, in preparation), the crRNA, flanked by t-elements and a synthetic Haloferax terminator (Anice Sabag-Daigle and Charles J. Daniels, in preparation).
-Plasmids were digested with KpnI and BamHI to isolate the DNA fragment containing the complete insert.
+Construction of Plasmids and Transformation of H. volcanii-The plasmids for expressing icrRNA (pTA409-telecrRNA, pTA232-telecrRNA, and telecrRNA variants in both vectors) were generated as follows (plasmids are listed in Table 1).
+The DNA fragment containing the crRNA or crRNA mutants flanked by t-elements were ordered from GeneArt® as plasmids pMA-RQ-telecrRNA and pMA-telecrRNA.
+Plasmids contained a synthetic Haloferax promoter,5 the crRNA, flanked by t-elements and a synthetic Haloferax terminator.5 Plasmids were digested with KpnI and BamHI to isolate the DNA fragment containing the complete insert.
 The resulting fragment was cloned into pTA409 (26) and pTA232 (27) (both digested with KpnI and BamHI).
-Four crRNA mutants were generated by inverse PCR on pMA-telecrRNA using primer pairs (primer sequences are listed in Table 1) itele1/de11, and itele1/del1 itele1/del1, itele1/del1 generate variant 13 (deletion of the last five nucleotides of the 3' handle), 14 (deletion of the last ten nucleotides of the 3' handle), 15 (deletion of the last fifteen nucleotides of the 3' handle) and 16 (deletion of the last twenty nucleotides of the 3' handle), respectively.
-In preparation for transformation all plasmids were passaged through E.coli GM121 cells to avoid methylation.
-Haloferax cells subsequently transformed using the polyethylene glycol method (27,28).
+Four crRNA mutants were generated by inverse PCR on pMA-telecrRNA using primer pairs (primer sequences are listed in Table 1) itele1/del1, itele1/del1, itele1/ del1, and itele1/del1 to generate variant 13 (deletion of the last five nucleotides of the 3' handle), 14 (deletion of the last 10 nucleotides of the 3' handle), 15 (deletion of the last 15 nucleotides of the 3' handle), and 16 (deletion of the last 20 nucleotides of the 3' handle), respectively.
+In preparation for transformation, all plasmids were passaged through E. coli GM121 cells to avoid methylation.
+Haloferax cells were subsequently transformed using the polyethylene glycol method (27, 28).